ramseywise/First-Flask-App/README.md

 Type `shell` to select `Shell Command: install 'code' command in PATH

 #### Add extensions
 `Atom` keyboard for shortcuts
 `Python` for debugging
 `Pylance` for additional python support
 `Python Indent` for automatic tabs
 `Black` for linting format
 `Prettier` for code formatting
 `IntelliCode` for auto completion
 `GitLens` for Git support
 `Jupyter` for notebook support in VScode
-    `Docker` for maintaining applications extensions
-    `Beautify` for javascript, JSON, CSS, HTML
+`Docker` for maintaining applications extensions `Beautify` for javascript, JSON, CSS, HTML

-    - for more web development extensions, see https://codeforgeek.com/best-visual-studio-code-extensions-web-development/
+For more web development extensions, see https://codeforgeek.combest-visual-studio-code-extensions-web-development/